Back to The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

 In the mystical Passion of , this moment corresponds to the first reawakening of divine truth within the faithful during the period of ecclesial exile.
 While the world clings to the of the Vatican II antichurch, God enlightens those who seek Him in sincerity and purity of heart.
+The point is not that invents a new message after eclipse, but that Christ causes the old truth to shine again where men had tried to bury it.

 • the faithful scattered across the world,

-• families who refuse the false ,
+• families who refuse false ,

 • priests who maintain apostolic doctrine at great personal cost,